mai1x9/windows-agent-utilities/registry/readme.md

 When the wifi/network is changed or if i restart network the ip address info is changed

-I worked on using wifi adapter cable connecting it to device to check if adapter changes occurs or not but unfortunately i didnt get any results.
+I worked on using wifi adapter cable connecting it to device to check if adapter changes occurs or not but  i didnt get any results.